sangria-graphql/sangria-graphql.github.io/learn.md

 All mentioned exception classes expose `resolveError` method which you can use to render an error in GraphQL-compliant format.

-Let's see how you can handle these error in small example.
+Let's see how you can handle these error in a small example.
 In most cases it makes a lot of sense to return 400 HTTP status code if query validation failed:

 ```scala
 executor.execute(query, ...)